AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-data-elements-rules.md

 1. Name the data element, e.g. `Page Name`

-1. Use the JavaScript Variable Data Element type to point to a value in our sample page's data layer: `digitalData.page.pageInfo.pageName`
+1. Use the [!UICONTROL JavaScript Variable] Data Element type to point to a value in your sample page's data layer: `digitalData.page.pageInfo.pageName`

-1. Use `not available` as the Default Value
+1. Use "`not available`" as the [!UICONTROL Default Value].
+The [!UICONTROL Default Value] tells Launch what value to use for the data element if your JavaScript Variable specified above is not found.

 1. Check the boxes for **[!UICONTROL Force lowercase value]** and **[!UICONTROL Clean text]** to standardize the case and remove extraneous spaces

 1. Leave **[!UICONTROL None]** as the **[!UICONTROL Storage Duration]** setting since this value will typically be different on every page

-1. Save the data element
+1. Click the **[!UICONTROL Save]** button to save the data element

    ![Create the Page Name data element](../assets/images/launch-dataElement.png).